Scotty1701/CS4065_Project2/README.md

 - Making the client and server mature at the same time was very difficult.
   It involved a lot of back and forth between teammates to ensure we were implementing the right kind of communication

-- client gui was more difficult than anticipated, I also chose a very limited gui framework by accident, haven't really worked with GUIs before
+- client gui was more difficult than anticipated,
+  I also chose a very limited gui framework by accident, and haven't really worked with GUIs a lot before.
+I'm pretty happy with the final result though.

+-